 When it comes to livestock guard dogs, the Estrela Mountain Dog is one of the best.
 Largely due to their loyalty and bravery, the Estrela will fight to the end in order to save his or her pack.
-As such, they’re highly dependable dogs.
+As such, the Estrela is a highly dependable dog.

 The dark-brown coat that the Estrela dogs has gives them a look that resembles a cross of a brown bear and grizzly bear.
-And with the dog’s massive 130-pound frame, the comparison to a small bear is not unrealistic.
+And with the dog’s massive 130-pound frame, the comparison to a small bear is not out of the question.

-But despite the fearsome appearance, the Estrela has a soft spot for family members and kids.
-In the home, they can still be dominant though.
-It’s why socialization as a small puppy is so crucial for these dogs.
+But despite the fearsome appearance, the Estrela has a soft spot for their loved ones, including the kids.
+In the home, they tend to be dominant though.
+It’s why socialization as a small puppy is so crucial for the Estrela Mountain dog.